Raymond Cassagnol: Military service, Tuskegee Airmen

-Post-Military Career, Fierce Opposition to Haitian Dictator François Duvalier
+Post-military career, fierce opposition to Haitian dictator François Duvalier

 In 1947, now an entrepreneur in Haiti, Cassagnol obtained a private commercial pilot's license and initially worked as a pilot for the Dauphin Plantation, landing his plane at the Phaeton Airport.
 In the 1950s, Cassagnol founded a sawmill and lumber construction company in Haiti's Plateau Central.
 As owner, Cassagnol purchased a BT-13 aircraft.
 After receiving military clearances from the Cerca-La-Source center, he built an airstrip to quickly travel between worksites and his home in Port-au-Prince, typically a half-hour flight versus a 2-3 day trip by car.

 Nonetheless, several high-ranking Army officers at Haiti's Port-au-Prince objected to Cassagnol's flight clearances on grounds that they should be the only ones with the authority to grant clearances.
 Subsequently, Cassagnol sold his now grounded aircraft to the Aviation Corps of Haiti for transport mail an personnel.
 Cassagnol abandoned his airfield.

 During Haiti President Paul Magloire's administration (1950 - 1956), Cassagnol objected to Magloire and his political favoritism.
 When Haiti held its presidential election in 1957, a non-partisan Cassagnol objected to president candidate Clement Jumelle, viewing him as a continuation of Paul Magloire’s corrupt politics.
 Though Cassagnol initially doubted François Duvalier's candidacy, Cassagnol quickly objected to Duvalier after Duvalier won the Haitian presidency and began to systematically target and kill his political enemies.
 Soon after, Cassagnol became a fierce opponent of Duvalier.

 In 1961, Cassagnol met with General Rafael Leónidas Trujillo to devise plans to overthrow Duvalier.
 Unfortunately, Cassagnol discovered that General Truillo had previously informed Duvalier three years earlier in December 1958 that Truillo had given armaments to Cassagnol and former Haitian senator Louis Dejoie, a fierce opponent of Duvalier.
 Fearing for his life, Cassagnol and his family fled Haiti on October 8, 1962, entering the Dominican Republic as political asylees.
 After his arrival in the Dominican Republic, he continued to engage in anti-Duvalier efforts.

 In May 1969, Cassagnol flew a B-25 over Duvalier's National palace to bomb it.

 Cassagnol and his family later emigrated to the United States.
 In 1986 after François Duvalier's son Jean-Claude Duvalier was deposed from power, Cassagnol returned to Haiti after 17 years away from his native land.
 Nonetheless, Cassagnol has not been recognized or welcomed by any of the Haitian government administrations since his 1986 visit.
 In 1999, Cassagnol deeded 200 acres of land he owned in Haiti to a charitable organization.

 In November 2000, at the age of 81, Cassagnol visited Tuskegee, Alabama and Tuskegee University after a 57-year absence.

 In 2002, it was noted that, after living in Orlando, Florida for 20 years, Cassagnol had moved to Mobile, Alabama.

+Cassagnol died in Florida on June 24, 2023, at the age of 102.